CaioMars/tonton/README.md

 # Welcome to Last Buy!

-Last Buy is a challenge project, meaning that this project was a requested by a third party and is an opportunity for me to show my React Native coding abilities.
+Last Buy is a challenge project, meaning that this project was a request to show my React Native coding abilities and knowledge.

 Author: Caio Martins

 ## Objective

-The goal of this project is to create a React Native to mock a shopping app with the following functionality requirements:
+The goal is to create a React Native project mocking shopping app with the following functionality requirements:

 - Must container a shopping list
 - Must be able to add products to cart